 Achieving sturdy and toned abs is the ultimate goal of many fitness enthusiasts.

-However, it requires proper training and diet to bolster your abdominal muscles and reveal six packs.
+However, it requires proper training and diet to bolster your abdominal muscles and reveal six-pack.

 In this article, I’ll share the best calisthenics ab exercises and how you can use them to create a good core workout plan.